teamarnab/insurance_price_prediction/README.md

 # insurance_price_prediction
-Prediction Insurance price based on a customers data
+Predicting Insurance price based on a customer's age, bmi, sex, smoker or not, number of childern, region.

 PROBLEM STATEMENT